 Because some of this information does have the potential to cause fear, Bubonic Panic is for readers 12 and older.
 Even though I have a bit of fear, this book is very interesting and informative, and that is why I recommend reading it.

-A fascinating blend of science and history will have readers turning the page to learn more and shaking their head about how something from the early 1900s can happen again in the 2020s.
+A fascinating blend of science and history will have readers turning the page to learn more, shaking their heads about how something from the early 1900s can happen again in the 21st Century (2020s).

 This is a nonfiction book, so all of the material is factual.
 That said, those who are queasy about discussions or images of disease need to be aware that the material can be "graphic."